catevag/Exam-Theoretical-Numerical-Aspects-of-Nuclear-Physics/README.md

 They exploit functions and parameters defined in the preceding cells of the program, which the user must therefore run preliminarily.
 The global parameters are defined and commented at the beginning of the program, in the cell named Choice of the Global Parameters, and can be freely modified by the user.
+The user can also modify the form of the short-range potential and of the effective potential as they wish.
+This must be done inside the functions which initialize the two potentials, in the first part of the code, namely `short_range_initialization` and `effective_initialization`.
+One **example** for a certain choice of these potentials is carried out in the presentation TNANPpresentation.pdf.

 ---